 - An overview of FDA’s rules governing chemistry, manufacturing and controls (CMC).

 - The various components of an animal field study to support product approval.

 - How animal feed, veterinary devices, OTC drug products and nutritional supplements are regulated in the U.S.

 Who will Benefit:

-This course is designed for people tasked with developing and maintaining an animal health company’s product portfolio and responsible for overseeing a company’s regulatory strategies.
-This includes individuals responsible for overseeing regulatory affairs, developing veterinary drug products, evaluating new technologies or applications, and those tasked with ensuring corporate compliance.
+This course is designed primarily for people tasked with developing new animal drugs for an animal health company or a human pharmaceutical company.
+This includes individuals responsible for overseeing regulatory affairs, developing veterinary drug products, or evaluating new technologies or applications.
 Among others, this includes: